Estimated reading time: 11 minutes

-In general, you should expect that it will likely take at least six months for search engines like Google and Bing to feature your website in any search results, even if it’s for your exact business name.
+Typically, it takes at least six months for search engines like Google and Bing to crawl and feature your website in search results, even if you search for your exact business name.
+Therefore, keep optimizing and updating your website, mastering SEO strategies, and producing quality content to increase your website’s chances of appearing in search results and driving traffic to your business.

 Here are six steps that any small business owner should take after finishing their website.
 These six steps can help you track your progress, get noticed, and get a leg up on the competition.

-After building your website, your first step is to double-check that everything works correctly.
-Make sure there are no roadblocks or distracting typos that may prevent someone from becoming a customer.
+After building your website, the first step is to double-check that everything works correctly.
+Ensure there are no roadblocks or distracting typos that may prevent someone from becoming a customer.
+After finishing your website, check for typos, appearance on mobile, tablet, and desktop, images that appear in the right location at the correct resolution, correctly functioning buttons, and links that lead to the desired page.

 Tip Two: Set up website measurement tools